 GameBike is a modification to a stationary exercise bike that turns it into a Playstation4 controller.
 The device was a fantastic way to workout because it combined the thrill of racing car games with an otherwise boring exercise activity.
 You quite literally forget you were working out until you finished a race and realised you were covered in sweat.
-Four iterations of the bike were made between 2013 and 2018, each one being a slight improvement over the last.
+Four iterations of the bike were made between 2013 and 2018.

 Prototype 1 - 2013